Stranger Things season 4: Filming

 To visually distinguish between the season's three storylines, costume designer Amy Parris revealed that each of the plot's locations will have their own distinct color palette: "It's so fun because [the production team gets] to kind of capture California versus Hawkins through color.
 So, Hawkins still looks very saturated.
 We don't have as much as the dusty, rusty brown of Seasons 1 or 2 ...
 And in California, we get to incorporate baby pinks, and fun teals and purples.
 It's way more sun-soaked and saturated as opposed to the richer colors of Hawkins."
 American shoe company Converse designed three different styles of shoes using the Hawkins High School colors to be worn onscreen during a scene depicting a pep rally.

 According to Bower, for the key scenes of the massacre at the Hawkins lab, Brown herself helped to direct Martie Blair, who played the younger version of Eleven, so that the multiple filmings of Eleven's interactions with Henry in the lab, some with Brown and some with Blair, were consistent in Eleven's mannerisms.

+Dacre Montgomery could not leave Australia to film for the fourth episode due to continued COVID-19 lockdowns, so his scenes was filmed by a local crew whilst Sink acted against a stand-in months prior.
+Levy directed Montgomery via Zoom and the performances were edited together in post-production.